gvsafronov/fluidB/README.md

 * Is there a FluidB implementation for the Windows operating system?
-No, there is no implementation of FluidB for the Windows operating system. our application is client-server, with on-board caching subdivision, focused on use mainly on servers, and the vast majority of servers run under the Linux operating system.
-We do not plan to release a version for Windows in the future.
+<p>No, there is no implementation of FluidB for the Windows operating system. our application is client-server, with on-board caching subdivision, focused on use mainly on servers, and the vast majority of servers run under the Linux operating system.
+We do not plan to release a version for Windows in the future.</p>

 * Is FluidB in Linux repositories?